Spectral Theory of Isogeny Graphs: Correspondences on nodal curves

+Let us study the kernel.
 Which of the invertible sheaves $\calL_{a}$ are trivial?
-Exactly those where $a(y_i^j)$ does not depend on $i$ but only on $j$: indeed $\calL_a$ is trivial if an only if it is trivial when restricted to each connected component $X^j$ of $X$, and, since $\mathcal L_{a}|_{X^j}$ has degree $0$, then it is trivial if and only if it has non trivial global section, which implies that our claim using (\ref{eq:glue_L}) and the fact the only global functions on $C_1^j$ and $C_2^j$ are constant.
+Exactly those where $a(y_i^j)$ does not depend on $i$ but only on $j$: indeed $\calL_a$ is trivial if an only if it is trivial when restricted to each connected component $X^j$ of $X$, and, since $\mathcal L_{a}|_{X^j}$ has degree $0$, then it is trivial if and only if it has a non trivial global section, which implies our claim using (\ref{eq:glue_L}) and the fact the only global functions on $C_1^j$ and $C_2^j$ are constant.
 This discussion implies that the following sequence of group schemes over $k$ is exact